kislerdm/nlp_pos_demo/README.md

 ### Trade-off

-Model v3 has noticeable accuracy improvement of over compared to the model v2 (I'd question the accuracy of 1.0, even though  was used to compute the metrics).
+Model v3 has noticeable accuracy improvement compared to the model v2 (I'd question the accuracy of 1.0, even though sklearn was used to compute the metrics).
 The improvements however come at the price of model complexity, hence its high size and computation power requirements as well as higher maintenance costs (in terms of human hours).
 These factors must be taken to account for projects risks assessment.
 One should carefully assess if higher model performance (in terms of accuracy, or other prediction quality metric) brings enough business value to be worth development time and extra operational costs.

 ## PoS Framework